Sarvya96/Automation_Project/README.md

-Automated Test Cases Of Acti-Time Time Tracking software.
+Automated Test Cases Of Acti-Time Time Tracking software by using TestNG Framework.